openalto/ietf-hackathon/docs/environment_setup.md

 $ cd ietf-hackathon
 ```

-Then enter the `docker` directory and build all the containers
+Then enter the `docker` directory and build all the containers:

 ``` sh
 $ cd docker